Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 "But these are emotionally charged events with a high degree of uncertainty."

-They agreed Officer E would use his taser to "gain compliance" while D would apply handcuffs if needed.

-As they arrived at the scene radio communications said Taylor was walking through a paddock with a machete.

-When they went over the crest of a hill they saw Taylor on the scene he was carrying a 40cm machete and a sickle and was about 10m away.
+As Officer D arrived in a vehicle driven by Officer E they went over the crest of a hill and saw Taylor about 10m away carrying a 40cm machete and a sickle.
 They stopped and so did he.

 "He appeared very aggressive and the impression I got from his body language was he was not happy we were there," Officer D told the court.